ecward/RCV_course/README.md

 ### Integration and implementation

-As far as possible we will use exiting components to provide the required functionality.
+As far as possible we will use existing components to provide the required functionality.
 These components either come from previous work on the RCV, previous research code by project members or open source components.
 The components will be integrated using ROS as middle-ware.